SeanVenz/codechum/Lesson2/Topic20.md

   font-size: 24px; /*measure the font size by pixels*/
   font-size: 100%; /*measure the font size by percentage*/
   font-size: 2em; /*measure the font size by em */
-}
+  /* The em unit in CSS scales in size based on the parent's font size. */ }
 ```